simioni87/auth_analyzer/README.md

 ## Parameter Extraction
 The Auth Analyzer has the possibility to define parameters which are replaced before the request for the given session will be repeated.
 The value for the given parameter can be set according to different requirements.
 Following is possible:
 ### Auto Extract
-The parameter value will be extracted if it occurs in a response with either:
+The parameter value will be extracted if it occurs in a response with one of the following constraints:

 * A response with a **Set-Cookie Header** with a Cookie name set to the defined **Extract Field Name**